icopy-site/awesome-cn/docs/awesome/awesome-engineering-team-management.md

 ## Engineering to Management Transition

 The first step.
-The hardest: how to requalify oneself from an Individual Contributor (IC) to a front-line manager.
+The hardest.
+How to requalify oneself from an Individual Contributor (IC) to a front-line manager.

 - You always been a developer.
 Being offered [a management position is not a promotion.
 It is a change in career](https://fractio.nl/2014/09/19/not-a-promotion-a-career-change/).